rostools/r-cubed-intro/paper.md

 The specific **target audience** for this learning resource is described in [*Section 1.1*](https://r-cubed.rostools.org/index.html#target-audiences).
-Briefly, we target *learners* to use during the workshop and also afterwards, *instructors of the workshop* to use as a reference while teaching, and those *interested in teaching* but don't have the skills or knowledge to build their own workshop.
+Briefly, we target *learners* as users during the workshop and also afterwards, *instructors of the workshop* to use the material as a reference while teaching, and those who are *interested in teaching* but do not have the skills or knowledge to build their own workshop.
 The target learner of the workshop is described in [*Section 2.1*](https://r-cubed.rostools.org/syllabus.html#is-this-course-for-you).